 Chairman, Morino Institute

 Mario Morino is chairman of the Morino Institute and co-founder of Venture Philanthropy Partners.
-His career spans more than 45 years as entrepreneur, technologist, and civic and business leader.
+His career spans more than 50 years as entrepreneur, technologist, and civic and business leader.
 He also has a long history of civic engagement and philanthropy in the National Capital Region and Northeast Ohio.
-He is the primary author of the book Leap of Reason: Managing to Outcomes in an Era of Scarcity (2011), which is informing efforts in more than 60 countries to increase the impact of nonprofits, foundations, and public-sector entities.
+He is the primary author of the book Leap of Reason: Managing to Outcomes in an Era of Scarcity (2011), which is informing efforts in more than 60 countries to increase the impact of nonprofits, foundations, and public-sector entities and public-sector entities, and is a member of the Leap of Reason Ambassadors Community that advances the theme that “performance matters.”

 In his philanthropic work, Mario founded the Morino Institute in 1994 to stimulate innovation and entrepreneurship, advance a more effective philanthropy, close social divides, and understand the relationship and impact of the Internet on our society.
 In the 1990s, his efforts focused on the application of the Internet in communities and, in particular, opening up new technology-enabled learning opportunities and centers for children and youth of low-income families.
 Concurrently, he played a leadership role helping the National Capital Region understand and advance its position as a world center in information technology and telecommunications.